UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 Currency and Updating Tools

-International subscribers can choose from a relatively small number of databases, via Westlaw International.
+International subscribers used to choose from a relatively small number of databases, via Westlaw International.
 Access to Westlaw databases that are outside of a subscriber’s Westlaw International subscription is available on a transactional charge basis.
 In other words, the researcher is charged for each search or other transaction.